Engines and Other Apparatus of the Milwaukee Fire Department

 About the Author(s)

-Literary and documentary film consultant, Wayne Mutza has published more than two dozen books and articles.
+Literary and documentary film consultant, Wayne Mutza has published more than thirty books and numerous articles.
 He lives in Brookfield, Wisconsin.

 Format: softcover (8.5 x 11)